sg-crest A Singapore Government Agency Website

 Follow these instructions to prepare the documents:

-If you have not filed your Schedule of Assets, do not include a paragraph regarding the Schedule of Assets.
-View a sample
+If you have not filed your Schedule of Assets, do not include the averment referred to in Paragraph 212(5) of the Family Justice Courts Practice Directions 2024 (Sample of Supporting Affidavit (Without Schedule of Assets)) (PDF, 227 KB)).

 Attach all of the following to the affidavit as exhibits: